 1a - The level presented represents the 90th percentile of the 20 samples collected.
-The action level for copper was not exceeded at any of the 20 sites tested in August 2013.
+The action level for copper was not exceeded at any of the 20 sites tested in September 2014.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the lead or copper values detected at your water system.
-In this case, 20samples were collected at your water system and the 90th percentile The level presented represents the 90^{m} percentile of the 6 samples collected from the Exit 15 commercial corridor.
-The action level was not exceeded for copper at any of the 5 sites collected in August 2012.
+In this case, 20 samples were collected at your water system and the 90th percentile value was the third highest value (0.07 ppm) for the September 2014 copper sampling.